PointerToNextPole/my-learning-note/webpack学习笔记.md

 require(dependency: String);
 ```

-Synchronously retrieve the exports from another module.
+Synchronously retrieve（检索） the exports from another module.
 The compiler will ensure that the dependency is available in the output bundle.

 ```javascript
 var $ = require('jquery');
 var myModule = require('my-module');
 ```

-It's possible to enable magic comments for `require` as well, see [`module.parser.javascript.commonjsMagicComments`](https://webpack.js.org/configuration/module/#moduleparserjavascriptcommonjsmagiccomments) for more.
+<font color=red>It's possible to **enable magic comments for `require`** as well</font>, see [`module.parser.javascript.commonjsMagicComments`](https://webpack.js.org/configuration/module/#moduleparserjavascriptcommonjsmagiccomments) for more.

-> ⚠️ **Warning** : Using it asynchronously may not have the expected effect.
+> ⚠️ **Warning** : Using it asynchronously may not have the expected effect（🌏 译：异步方式使用 require，可能不会达到预期效果）.

 ###### require.resolve